selectel/terraform-provider-selectel/website/docs/r/craas_registry_v1.html.markdown

 * `name` - (Required) Registry name.
 Changing this creates a new registry.
 The name can contain lowercase latin characters, digits, and hyphens.
 The name starts with a letter and ends with a letter or a digit.
 It cannot exceed 20 symbols.
 Learn more about [Registries in Container Registry](https://docs.selectel.ru/cloud/craas/registry/).

-* `project_id` - (Required) Unique identifier of the associated Cloud Platform project.
+* `project_id` - (Required) Unique identifier of the associated project.
 Changing this creates a new registry.
 Retrieved from the [selectel_vpc_project_v2](https://registry.terraform.io/providers/selectel/selectel/latest/docs/resources/vpc_project_v2) resource.
-Learn more about [Cloud Platform projects](https://docs.selectel.ru/cloud/craas/about/projects/).
+Learn more about [Projects](https://docs.selectel.ru/control-panel-actions/projects/about-projects/).

 ## Attributes Reference